HQSquantumsimulations/qoqo_examples/documentation/src/conventions.md

 ## Qubit naming

-Qoqo uses a unified naming scheme for qubits in operations
+qoqo uses a unified naming scheme for qubits in operations

 * In single-qubit operations the qubit is always referred to as `qubit`,
 * In two-qubit gates the two qubits are referred to as `control` and `target`,